 The fast-track process

-After receiving an approved and signed application form, the RGI team can approve the study if there are no contentious or sensitive issues.
+After receiving an ethics application, the RGI team can approve the study if there are no contentious or sensitive issues.

 If the RGI team feels that the study needs further discussion, the PI will be contacted to discuss the issues further and the application may be submitted for review at the next Committee meeting.